xorkevin/xorkevin.com/content/blog/authentication/index.md

 [^colossus]: Colossus https://en.wikipedia.org/wiki/Colossus_computer

-Modern cryptographic algorithms circumvent these issues by mimicking a one-time pad cipher with a stream cipher.
+Modern symmetric encryption algorithms circumvent these issues by mimicking a one-time pad cipher with a stream cipher.
 Take, for example, AES-GCM[^cipher:aesgcm], which itself is based on the secure AES block cipher to mimick a stream cipher.
 Some initial value, key, and counter are run through AES repeatedly while incrementing the counter, therefore producing a pseudorandom stream of bits similar to a one-time pad.
 These bits are then XOR'ed with each plaintext block to produce the cipher text.
-The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more detail in the MAC section of Cryptographic Hash Functions, later.
+The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more detail in the MAC section of hash functions, later.

 {{<core/img class="inset" src="assets/GCM.png">}}